philfrei/AudioCue/README.md

-be played concurrently with itself, can only be played at its recorded pitch, and the `Control` class provided for real time changes such as panning and volume is system-dependent and limited by only allowing changes at buffer increments.
+be played concurrently with itself, can only be played at its recorded pitch, and the `Control` class provided for real time changes such as panning and volume is system-dependent and limited to only allowing changes at buffer increments.

 **AudioCue** addresses these issues: